yashu2003/tic-tac-toe/README.md

 # tic-tac-toe
-i made a tic-tac-toe game basically to turn my javascript learning into practice . its a beginner version
+this is a tic tac toe game beginner version .